luisfelipefr/leap_year/README.md

    * If that year can be evenly divided by 100, and it is not evenly divided by 400, then it is NOT a leap year.
    * If that year is evenly divisible by 400, then it is a leap year.

--Take some time to research and brainstorm before starting to write the code!
+Take some time to research and brainstorm before starting to write the code!